facebook/docusaurus/packages/docusaurus-init/templates/classic/docs/tutorial-basics/deploy-your-site.md

 npm run build
 ```

-The static files are generated in the `build` directory.
+The static files are generated in the `build` folder.

 ## Deploy your site